iporepos/plans/_sources/data_structures.rst.txt

    During processing, ``plans`` will fill *time* information (hours, minute and seconds) if only the *date* is passed (year, month and day), like in the above example.

-``Time Series`` also have a **datetime frequency**.
-Recommended frequencies:

-- 15 minutes;
-- 20 minutes;
-- 30 minutes;
-- Hourly;
-- Daily.

-.. admonition:: Shorter and longer frequencies
-   :class: warning

-   Shorter frequencies than 15 min are not recommended due to processing performance.
-Longer frequencies than 1 day are not recommended due to effective hydrological process representation.

-.. admonition:: Small gaps and voids in Time Series
+.. admonition:: Small gaps and voids in ``Time Series``
    :class: important

-   ``plans`` will try to fill or **interpolate** small gaps and voids in a given Time Series.
+   ``plans`` will try to fill or **interpolate** small gaps and voids in a given ``Time Series``.
 However, be aware that this may cause unnoticed impacts on model outputs.
 A best practice is to interpolate and fill voids *prior* to the processing so users can understand what is going on.

    For instance, consider the following ``Time Series`` that has a **gap** (missing Jan/3 and Jan/4 dates) and a **void** for ``ppt`` in Jan/8: